nemac/drupal-project/readme.md

 (defaults to drupal.localhost)
-Add `127.0.0.1 PROJECT_HOSTNAME` to your hosts for local development.
+Add `127.0.0.1 PRIMARY_DOMAIN` to your hosts for local development.

 ### Setup